NEWS: FEBRUARY 2019

 PHOTOGRAPHY / VIDEO / ANIMATION / DESIGN

-Our formula is simple: a highly skilled team working in a collaborative environment.
+Our formula is simple: a highly skilled duo working collaboratively with a dedicated, multidisciplinary team of freelancers.

 Come and meet the team behind the approach...

 Jonathan has been working at Limelight Creative Media as our editor covering all facets of post production from editing, DVD authoring and outputting for television broadcast for over five years.